geoadmin/service-control/README.md

 ## Cognito

 This project uses Amazon Cognito user identity and access management.
-It uses a custom user attribute (`custom:managed_by_service`) to mark users managed_by_service by this service.
+It uses a custom user attribute to mark users managed_by_service by this service.

 To synchronize all local users with cognito, run: